mzia-CH/Styleguides/go/go_review_comments.md

 **Slices**
 - Prefer `var t []string` over `t := []string{}` for empty slices.
+- When possible, preallocate slices to avoid unnecessary reallocations.

 **Crypto**
 - Use `crypto/rand` for generating keys, not `math/rand`.
+- `math/rand` is not cryptographically secure and should never be used for security-sensitive tasks.

 **Testing**
 - Include examples in new packages to demonstrate usage.